nopnop2002/esp-mesh-lite-examples/README.md

 esp-mesh-lite is available [here](https://github.com/espressif/esp-mesh-lite).
 You can create a wide-area mesh network.
 The official repository comes with some example code.
+The official examples are very helpful when creating an application for esp-mesh-lite.
-This repository contains sample code for esp-mesh-lite that is not in the official repository.
+This repository contains example code for esp-mesh-lite that is not in the official repository.

 # Software requirements
 ESP-IDF V5.0 or later.